 If you get a message that the device is busy when trying to connect cameras, it usually means that you have logged into Switcher Studio on more than one device.
 You only need to log into the device that you plan to use as the main switcher (i.e. run the production).
 If you logged into multiple devices, log out of every one except the main switcher.

-If you are sure that you are logged into only one device, there are two less common causes for this error:
+If the issue persists after checking the log in status of each device, there are two less common causes for this error:

-- The camera on the device is being used by another app (be sure to close any apps that could be accessing your camera).
+The camera on the device is being used by another app

-If a camera feed looks bad on the main switcher device--such as a camera freezing, lagging, or jumping--it's usually a sign that the Wi-Fi network is having trouble sending the video from the remote cameras to the main switcher device.
+If a camera feed is freezing, lagging, or jumping, it's usually a sign that the Wi-Fi network is having trouble sending the video from the remote cameras to the main switcher.
 We recommend the following for better Wi-Fi communication:

-- Try powering your router or hotspot down and back on again.
-If it is an older model, it might be having trouble sending all of the data to each of the devices.
+Power cycle the internet equipment.
+If it is an older model router or hotspot, it might be having trouble sending all of the data to each of the devices.

-- Change your Wi-Fi Optimization Mode to Reinforced Wi-Fi (scroll down on the Outputs tab to find this setting, shown in GIF below).
-This will allow the cameras extra time to communicate.
+Change your Wi-Fi Optimization Mode to Reinforced Wi-Fi to allow the cameras more time to communicate.

-- Create a closed network that is limited to the devices being used with Switcher.
+Create a closed network that is limited to only the devices being used with Switcher.

 We recommend doing a lot of testing to figure out the best setup for your environment and devices.
 If you are having trouble with the camera feed quality, it's especially important to try to isolate the issue with testing, as follows:

-- If you have issues with only one remote camera, turn on Reinforced Wi-Fi mode.
-Then run another test stream.
+If you have issues with only one remote camera, turn on Reinforced Wi-Fi mode and run another test stream.

-- If you are happy with the quality using Reinforced Wi-Fi with one camera, then connect a second camera.
-Run another test stream, and so on to see if you can narrow down when the issue occurs.
+If you are happy with the quality using Reinforced Wi-Fi with one camera, then connect a second camera.
+Run another test stream and continue this process to narrow down when this issue occurs.

-If you have gone through the troubleshooting steps in this article and are still having trouble connecting cameras, please message the Switcher Studio customer support team.
-To get the fastest response, use the messaging tool on the launch screen of the Switcher Studio app or the online Dashboard.
+If you have gone through the troubleshooting steps in this article and are still having trouble connecting cameras, use the messaging tool on the launch screen of the Switcher Studio app or the online Dashboard.
 You can also send an email to [email protected].